 The internet in general and the Gentleman’s Gazette in particular offer plenty information on how to dress, live, and behave like a gentleman.
 In our guides, we always try to provide lists of quality manufacturers for various price groups but nevertheless these things are sometimes unaffordable, especially if you are still in school, if you are at the beginning of your career or if your job simply doesn’t pay that much.
-While good quality always has its price, the Gentleman’s Gazette has always tried to cater to the man interested in classic style, no matter the wallet size.
+While good quality always has its price, the Gentleman’s Gazette has always tried to cater to the man interested in classic style, no matter the size of your wallet.

-Today, I would like to focus on the gentlemen for whom classic style is out of reach.
-In my experience, most men fall into one of two groups: people who can’t afford certain things, and people who don’t have access to these things.
+In my experience, most men fall into one of the two groups: people who can’t afford certain things, and people who don’t have access to these things.
+On top of that, many men lack the knowledge, and they don’t know what suits them and what they need.

 You Can’t Afford Nice Things